alegrria/Conference_Manager_app/readme.txt

 add timing to sessions, form tracks and print them.

-I chose the first fit algorithm for creating sessions, because creating sessions is a bin packing problem, which is NP-hard, and optimal solutions require compicated algorithms.
+I chose the first fit algorithm for creating sessions, because creating sessions is a bin packing problem, which is NP-hard, and optimal solutions require complicated algorithms.
 The first fit algorithm is a greedy algorithm and gives a non-optimal but acceptable solution, totally suitable for the case of making a schedule for a conference.